 A CO2 monitor will tell you how well a room is ventilated.
 If you test outdoor air, it should measure about 400 ppm (parts per million).
 Even if the carbon dioxide levels climb to 600-800, it’s not terrible.

-If CO2 exceeds 800 ppm it means that there are too many people breathing in your space and there is not enough fresh air.
+If CO2 exceeds 800 ppm it means that there are way too many people breathing in your space and there is not enough fresh air.
 If someone has COVID-19, you could be inhaling some of their viral particles.

-Why Masks Still Make Sense Now that COVID is Back:
+Why Masks Still Make Sense Now that COVID Is Back:

 There is a reason why studies of masks have produced inconclusive results.